 Bicarbonate of Soda is an alkaline substance that is reported to have antibacterial, anti-fungal, antiseptic and anti-inflammatory properties.

-We used a Tangerine fragrance oil, which we have used before, and that has a scent we love.
-If you decide to use an essential oil for your bath bombs, please, remember, that essential oils should always be diluted with a carrier oil rather than being applied directly to the skin, and that not all essential oils are suitable to be used by all people (use particular caution with children and pregnant women).
+We used a Tangerine fragrance oil that has a scent we love.
+Please remember that essential oils should always be diluted with a carrier oil rather than being applied directly to the skin.
+It should also be noted that not all essential oils are suitable to be used by all people (use particular caution with children and pregnant women).

-We simply sieved our Citric Acid and Bicarbonate of Soda into a Bowl, and gave it a really good mix.
-We find it easiest to do this with gloved hands – Citric Acid does sting if it gets into broken skin or your eyes, so we strongly recommend using gloves.
+We sieved our Citric Acid and Bicarbonate of Soda into a Bowl, and gave it a really good mix.
+It is easiest to do this with gloved hands.
+Citric Acid does sting if it gets into broken skin or your eyes, so we strongly recommend using gloves.

 We mixed our oils together, and added the fragrance and colour to them, before adding it all to our mixture.
 The oil didn’t cause our mixture to fizz, and we simply rubbed it into our dry mix until it looked well combined.

-Our bath fizzes had hardened enough to remove from their cases in less than an hour – we then left them out to completely dry before packing them into glass jars.
-They will absorb moisture really easily, so we recommend that you store them in an airtight container to maintain their fizz.
+Our bath fizzes had hardened enough to remove from their cases in less than an hour .
+We then left them out to completely dry before packing them into glass jars.
+Bath fizzes absorb moisture really easily, so we recommend that you store them in an airtight container to maintain their fizz.

 Here is a little clip showing them in action…

-These are great fun to make (and use), and would make a lovely little gift.
-Please make sure if you do give them away as a gift that you include the ingredients you have used on the label – that will allow your recipient to make an informed choice to whether the ingredients you have used are suitable for them.
+Bath fizzes are great fun to make (and use), and would make a lovely little gift.
+Please make sure if you do give them away as a gift that you include the ingredients you have used on the label.
+That will allow your recipient to make an informed choice to whether the ingredients you have used are suitable for them.